 It seems as if this is an annual event.
 I make a routine plea to take the right, smart steps to ensure your safety while fishing in the remote places I know you go.
 In earlier posts, I commented on the loss of life resulting from people being unprepared to be stranded, broken down or injured while away from civilization.
 I personally own a Spot Messenger and it provides me the perfect solution.

-Not to worry!
-In addition to the 911 feature on the Spot Messenger, it offers the user the option of having a tracking service active.
+The Spot is nice because in addition to the 911 feature, it offers the user the option of having a tracking service active.
 Every 10 minutes, the device sends a location update that is automatically posted to an Internet page whose link you can send to anybody who may be interested in whether you are alive or dead.
 Those interested can click on each transmission and see exactly where you are as shown in the picture to the right.

-All that said, the Spot is not as good as a real beacon - but if a Spot is all you can afford, it's a lot better than nothing.
+All that said, the Spot is not as good as a real beacon – but if a Spot is all you can afford, it’s a lot better than nothing.
 Yes, I carry both my beacon and a Spot.
 Overkill?
-No... if I ever get hurt, I want to be assured of rapid rescue.
-I bet those NFL guys who drifted on the boat off Florida earlier this year would have given anything to have either system.
+No… if I ever get hurt, I want to be assured of rapid rescue.
+I bet the two guys in the artcle above would have given anything to have either system.

 Even if you go fishing with a buddy, you may find yourself in a remote situation with an injury.
 It's much better for your friend to remain with you while you wait for help to arrive then to send him off to get help.
 It may take an hour or more to get back to the vehicle and then even longer to drive to a location where he can get cell phone reception.
 Much better to just punch the 911 button and wait for the cavalry to arrive.
 That way your friend can make sure you don't fall into shock or need other assistance to keep you alive.